 - 50%x10, 60%x5, 70%x5, 80%x3

-As you can see, we start with a general warm-up for the shoulders, upper back, and chest.
+As you can see, we start with a general warm-up for the upper body.
 Then we move on to explosive movements to prime the central nervous system to work.
-From here, we use basic bodyweight movements to warm up the entire body.
+From here, we use basic bodyweight exercises to warm up the entire body.

 Finally, we start with 50% of our work set on the bar and increase the weight by 10% jumps until we get to our working sets.
 This is a basic warm-up anybody can do but find one that works for you!